Christa McAuliffe: Teacher in Space Project

 On July 1, 1985, McAuliffe was announced as one of the 10 finalists, and on July 7 she traveled to Johnson Space Center for a week of thorough medical examinations and briefings about space flight.
 The finalists were interviewed by an evaluation committee composed of senior NASA officials, and the committee made recommendations to NASA Administrator James M. Beggs for the primary and backup candidates for the Teacher in Space Project.
 On July 19, 1985, Vice President George H. W. Bush announced that McAuliffe had been selected for the position.
 Another teacher, Barbara Morgan, served as her backup.
 According to Mark Travis of the Concord Monitor, it was McAuliffe's manner that set her apart from the other candidates.
 NASA official Alan Ladwig said "she had an infectious enthusiasm", and NASA psychiatrist Terrence McGuire told New Woman magazine that "she was the most broad-based, best-balanced person of the 10."

+McAuliffe's NASA interview film during training for STS-51-L.

 Later that year, McAuliffe and Morgan each took a year-long leave of absence from teaching in order to train for a Space Shuttle mission in early 1986.
 NASA paid both their salaries.
 While not a member of the NASA Astronaut Corps, McAuliffe was to be part of the STS-51-L crew, and would conduct experiments and teach lessons from space.
 Her planned duties included basic science experiments in the fields of chromatography, hydroponics, magnetism, and Newton's laws.
 She was also planning to conduct two 15-minute classes from space, including a tour of the spacecraft, called "The Ultimate Field Trip", and a lesson about the benefits of space travel, called "Where We've Been, Where We're Going, Why".
 The lessons were to be broadcast to millions of schoolchildren via closed-circuit TV.
 To record her thoughts, McAuliffe intended to keep a personal journal like a "woman on the Conestoga wagons pioneering the West."

 After being chosen to be the first teacher in space, McAuliffe was a guest on several television programs, including Good Morning America; the CBS Morning News; the Today Show; and The Tonight Show Starring Johnny Carson, where, when asked about the mission, she stated, "If you're offered a seat on a rocket ship, don't ask what seat.
 Just get on."
 She had an immediate rapport with the media, and the Teacher in Space Project received popular attention as a result.